See Sky not Smoke

 Campfire Size

-This 6 panel kiln is 3’ wide by 2’ wide - the same size as most fire pit regulations for residential campfires.
+This 6 panel kiln is 3’ wide by 2’ tall - the same size as most fire pit regulations for residential campfires.

 A full campfire size kiln can make about ½ a cubic yard of biochar.